A Custom Home Building Guide

 • Stairs

 There are some materials we do not supply, but this does NOT mean that our customers are left to source these items on their own.
-Our dealers have trusted subcontractors and suppliers to recommend/enlist for these jobs.
-However, the customer may find and choose their own if they have preferred vendors or contractors.
+Our dealers have trusted contractors and suppliers to recommend/enlist for these jobs.
+Typically, the customer may choose their own contractors or vendors if they have preferred relationships.

 Some of the materials/services that we don’t supply include: